Waheeda Rehman: Quintessential Beauty with Intense Acting Prowess

 Waheeda Rehman, a rare combination of quintessential beauty with amazing acting talent and dancing skills is one of the most celebrated actors of Hindi film industry.
 She has to her credit some of the most remarkable films of the golden era, evergreen classic songs, hugely appreciated dance sequences and a slew of awards.
 Silhouette Magazine brings you a short life sketch of this extraordinary actor with some of her most memorable songs.

-(Rare pictures of Waheeda Rehman used in this article are courtesy Priya Lakshmi, from her collection of film memorabilia)
+(Rare pictures of Waheeda Rehman used in this article are courtesy Lakshmi Priya, from her collection of film memorabilia)

 When Waheeda Rehman was chosen for the first Centenary Award for the Indian Film Personality at the 44th International Film Festival of India (IFFI) 2013, the decision was roundly applauded as this gorgeous and immensely talented veteran actor’s performances have consistently won her appreciation, awards and numerous fans through several decades.